 That said, the remainder of this column is practical: board business, nominations for the ICG Lifetime Achievement Award, nominations for Officers of the Board, and notice of the General Meeting in April.

-The ICG Board of directors has approved and passed the annual budget for 2023.
-Thank you to officers and chapter reps for reviewing and passing it well before deadline this year!
+The ICG Board of directors approved the budget for 2023.
+Thank you to officers and chapter reps for approving it well before the deadline!

 As I mentioned last issue, assisting Silicon Web with review of their bylaws has revealed significant structural deficiencies in the ICG bylaws on which they are based.
 There is a logical hierarchy in how corporate bylaws are structured and organized, and ours are dramatically malformed by contemporary standards.
 This is not intended as a criticism of the original authors (I was one of them), but mostly an artifact of how they were developed forty-odd years ago and have accreted revisions since them.
 It is past time to fix them; we have had a committee authorized to do so for some time, but the public health situation delayed my appointing committee members.
 Armed with my notes from the SiWeb review process, i now feel better enabled to do so and we can get things moving this year.

 Nominations for 2023 ICG Lifetime Achievement Award

 2023 ICG Lifetime Achievement Award Nominations are due by February 20, 2023

 It is that time of year again, so I remind our community that any ICG member, chapter, or SIG in good standing may submit nominations for the ICG Lifetime Achievement Award.
 Nominations may be submitted at any time (see below) to email@example.com.